Past Successful Applicants

 - RSL Hall Upgrades - $8000.00

-- These works will improve the amenity and usage of the building and as it will require less ongoing maintenance take some of the pressure off a small amount of volunteers.
+- These works will improve the amenity and usage of the building and as it will require less ongoing maintenance take some of the pressure off a small number of volunteers.
 The facility is regularly used by many in our community including for RSL commemorative activities, government health programs (Tai Chi for Diabetes and Arthritis) workshops, training and a range of cultural activities.

 Hughenden Amateur Swimming Association